 You have two options for how CRM can work in your company:

 You can have the CRM software installed on your own server.
 In addition to the server, you need sufficient data storage, security and experienced IT staff.
-The disadvantage of on-premise CRM is that salespeople can't use it in the field.
+This variant most often concerns large companies that have CRM as part of their ERP system.

 The second and more common option is a cloud-based CRM that runs on the provider's servers.
 All data is also stored securely in it.
 You can access the CRM system via the internet from anywhere - even outside the office, from a laptop, tablet or mobile phone.
 You pay monthly fees and possibly additional costs for updates or feature extensions.
 System maintenance is taken care of by the provider, so you have it worry-free.